This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Meditation is like taking your brain to the gym.
 It is a practice that strengthens your "attention muscle" over time.
 Mindfulness teaches you to observe your thoughts and feelings without judgment.
 This is incredibly powerful for procrastinators because it helps you break the cycle of emotional avoidance.
 You learn to sit with the discomfort of a task without immediately needing to escape.

-A supplement for focus, like Bright Mind, is like giving your body the right nutrition to build that muscle in the gym.
+A supplement for focus is like giving your body the right nutrition to build that muscle in the gym.
 It provides the biochemical support that makes the mental work of meditation for focus easier and more effective.
 You can meditate all you want, but if your brain lacks the necessary precursors for dopamine, you will still struggle with motivation.

 Is Mindfulness Effective for Procrastinators?